 - Search Engagement and Search Sales : Focusing on the search session duration and the pages viewed per session, is a good way of understanding user behaviour when interacting with the search box.
 With the addition of sales stats from your site analytics, such as Transactions, Revenue and the Conversion Rate, you can get a really good overview of the value of your site search and it will also enable you to compare search sessions against non-search visitors.

 Empathy STATS API collects all the information happening within your site’s search sessions to facilitate this kind of reporting which is not offered as standard in any analytics platform.
 What resources are available to help you check search performance?
 EmpathyBroker’s Dashboard allows you to check Volume of Queries, Findability and Add to Cart.
 It also provides meaningful insights regarding all queries whether they produce results or not.
 If you’re still not familiar with your dashboard metrics and the actionable insights provided within it you can request a training session simply by contacting us .

-Empathy Insight also provides you with downloadable reports and visualizations to check search status in real-time or show search performance by device.
+Empathy Insight also provides you with downloadable reports and visualisations to check search status in real-time or show search performance by device.
 We will delve deeper into search metrics and visualisations in future communications.
 For now, remember that if you want to provide your customers with the very best experience, site search matters!
-You can also see some of our latest visualizations and the reasoning behind them here .
+You can also see some of our latest visualisations and the reasoning behind them here .